VedanthR5/Coding-Practice-Projects/README.md

-# USACO-Practice-Problems
+# Coding Practice Projects
-A repository of my USACO prep
+A repository of my some of my coding prep for fun, UIL CS, and USACO!